aysnrdurak/Object-Detection-with-YOLOv4/README.md

      - filters: (classes+5)*3 (three of them)
 5. Download this darknet repostory (https://github.com/AlexeyAB/darknet) and paste into darknet folder.
 6. Paste your data file into darknet file then convert the file to zip format
+7. Upload your zip file into the Google Drive

+---

+### Train

+I'll use Google Colaboratory you can follow next steps on colab.